 - Another meta example: one of the developers stated in an Iwata Asks interview that Game Freak originally intended to end the franchise with Generation II, because they didn't think they could make a sequel that would live up to Gen II's standards.
 Just to reiterate: Generation II turned out to be so good that Game Freak themselves didn't think they could outdo it!

 - You can let any of your Pokémon out to follow behind you.
 Any Pokémon.
 What more needs to be said?

 - Having Arceus be your wingman on your journey is both awesome and a little funny, when you realize that only Gameplay and Story Segregation is preventing all those trainers that challenge you from taking one look at the Physical God walking behind you and running for the hills in sheer terror.
 By all rights every criminal grunt, first-form Pokémon, and even most non-Gym trainers should be running from you, but it wouldn't make for good gameplay.

 - If you talk to your walking Pokémon when in the Pokémon League, they'll sometimes give you a slow nod as if to say "we came this far, let's finish this".
 Every Pokémon does this, but it's a CMOA when your starter, which you've likely used and had follow you through the majority of the game, does this.
 Even more if it does this a few steps from the Champion.

 - Alternatively, sometimes your Pokemon will let out a battle cry instead.
 Awesome either way.

-- In HG/SS, after you've beaten him in Mt.
+- After you've beaten him in Mt.
 Moon, Silver goes to the Dragon's Den to train.
 If you visit him there, you and Silver have a tag team battle against Lance and Clair.